If you're at all serious about learning to play the guitar, you'll already know the secret to advancing your skills.

 This is made up of variations of given subjects, so for example, there are 15 variations of exercises for learning the minor pentatonic scale.

-A lot of the exercises involve practicing a given lick or technique, which is made more efficient with the online metronome that's embedded at the bottom of each exercise page.
+A lot of the exercises involve practicing a given lick or technique, which was made more efficient with the online metronome that's embedded at the bottom of each exercise page.
 Unfortunately, the author did not convert it to HTML5, so it does not work anymore.